WeizhiZhang051029/PWT-CMMoE-A-Mamba-Mixture-of-Experts-with-Data-Augmentation-for-Spectral-Demodulation/README.md

 ## 📈 Outputs

-The generated files are saved in the `outputs/` directory.
+All generated artifacts are saved in the `outputs/` directory:

 ```text
 outputs/